Nobiles2/MySQLReplicaIntegrityCheck/README.md

 ## Goal

-Performs an online replication consistency check by executing checksum queries on the master and all slaves, which produces different results on replicas that are inconsistent with the master.
+Performs an online replication consistency check by executing checksum queries on the master and all slaves, and find out which of the replicas are inconsistent with the master.

 ## Prerequisites